Do You Want To Study Off-Campus During Interim 2017?

 Where Would You Like To Study?

 - St. Olaf College has over 65 approved destinations for off-campus study.
 These sites cover most of the world: Europe, Asia, Africa, South/Central America, the Middle East and the United States.
-Each year there are also over 35 one-month, off-campus January interims led by St. Olaf faculty to domestic and international destinations.
+Each year there are also 30-35 one-month, off-campus January interims led by St. Olaf faculty to domestic and international destinations.

 What Type of Program Best Fits You?